jg925/ece3400_2019-team10/milestones/milestone1.md

 # Milestone 1: Line Following and Figure Eight

+## Introduction

+The milestone that was achieved involved having our robot first follow and traverse a line of white tape on a black floor and then traverse a figure eight while still following the tape on the ground.

 This first milestone of the final project required us to rely on the skills learned in Lab 1 and utilize line sensors to have the robot follow a while line made with tape on a black background.
 We chose to use two line sensors, and attached